Sahibzada Farhan

-Sahibzada Farhan (born 6 March 1996) is a Pakistani cricketer.
-He has played for several domestic teams since 2016 and for the national team since June 2018.
-In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
-He plays for Islamabad United in the Pakistan Super League.
+Sahibzada Farhan (born 6 March 1996) is a Pakistani international cricketer.
+He plays for the national team as a right-handed top order batsman.
+Farhan represents Peshawar in domestic cricket and Multan Sultans in the Pakistan Super League.

-A batsman known for his aggressive style, Farhan has been compared to retired Pakistan openers Shahid Afridi and Imran Nazir.

 Early life

 Farhan began playing cricket at a young age in his hometown of Charsadda, primarily with tape or tennis balls due to the lack of hard-ball cricket facilities.
 His formal journey in cricket began after his family moved to Peshawar in 2008, where he joined the Peshawar Gymkhana Club.
 Although his family relocated for his education, Farhan's passion remained with cricket, and he often trained without full support from his extended family.
 However, his father recognized his potential and supported his ambitions.

 Initially, Farhan trained as a fast bowler but found limited success, participating in only a few matches over two years.
 He later switched focus to batting after performing impressively in a local match.
 Encouraged by a friend, he resumed hard-ball cricket as a batsman, quickly gaining attention in local tournaments by scoring successive centuries in a PCB inter-district tournament.

 These performances earned him a spot in the Peshawar Under-19 team, despite skepticism from some quarters.
 Supported by coach Fazl-e-Akbar, Farhan excelled at the Under-19 level.
 Despite his strong performances, Farhan's first-class debut was delayed until 2016 due to an appendicitis surgery.